Our aim is to explore and understand chemistry at extreme conditions of pressure, temperature, and chemical reactivity.

 We are grateful for funding from the European Research Council - ERC, Marie Skłodowska-Curie Individual Fellowship, Jožef Stefan Institute, Slovenian Research Agency - ARRS, the Royal Society of Chemistry (Researcher Mobility Grant), and from a Marie Curie International Outgoing Fellowship.

-Matic L. had a plenary lecture at the 8th Symposium of Chemistry Students, SiSK 8, in Zagreb, Croatia.
+Matic L. gave a lecture at the Department of Chemistry, Faculty of Science, University of Zagreb, Zagreb, Croatia.